-- 4. A member of the Company who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote in his stead at the AGM.
-Such proxy need not be a member of the Company. - 5.
-The Proxy Form can be submitted in the following manner by 11.00 a.m. on 27 January 2023: - a) if the physical Proxy Form is sent personally or by post, the Proxy Form must be deposited at, or be posted to an received at, the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd. at 1 Harbourfront Avenue, Keppel Bay Tower #14-07, Singapore 098632; or - b) if submitted by email, the Proxy Form must be received by the Company at proxyform@envictus-intl.com.
+- 3. A member of the Company who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote in his stead at the AGM.
+Such proxy need not be a member of the Company. - 4.
+The instrument appointing a proxy must be submitted in the following manner not less than 72 hours before the time appointed for the AGM, that is latest by 10.00 a.m. on 23 January 2024: - (i) if the physical Proxy Form is sent personally or by post, the Proxy Form must be deposited at, or be posted to and received at, the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd at 1 Harbourfront Avenue, Keppel Bay Tower #14-07, Singapore 098632; or - (ii) if submitted by email, the Proxy Form must be received by the Company at proxyform@envictus-intl.com. - 5.
+The instrument appointing a proxy(ies) must be under the hand of the appointer or his attorney duly authorised in writing.
+Where the instrument appointing a proxy(ies) is executed by a corporation, it must be executed either under its common seal or under the hand of its authorised officer(s) or its attorney duly authorised. - 6.
+The Company shall be entitled to reject the Proxy Form if it is incomplete or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the Proxy Form (including any related attachment) (such as in the case where the appointor submits more than one instrument appointing the Chairman of the AGM as proxy).
+In addition, in the case of ordinary shares entered in the Depository Register, the Company may reject any Proxy Form lodged if the member, being the appointor, is not shown to have ordinary shares entered against his name in the Depository Register as at 72 hours before the time appointed for holding the AGM, as certified by The Central Depository (Pte) Limited to the Company.